mat-0/cheltenham-open-data/index.md

 ![Logo](/images/logo.jpg){:width="832px"}

 <!-- weather_marker starts -->
-## On Thursday, 05 June 2025
+## On Friday, 06 June 2025

-- The average temperature today is 11.88˚C,
+- The average temperature today is 11.55˚C,
-- With highs of 12.19˚C and lows of 11.5˚C,
+- With highs of 11.96˚C and lows of 10.94˚C,
-- It may feel like 11.37˚C with overcast clouds
+- It may feel like 11.01˚C with scattered clouds
-- The wind speed is 3.58m/s and visibility is 10000m
+- The wind speed is 2.68m/s and visibility is 10000m
 - The pressure is 1003hPa and humidity is 86%
 - The sun will rise at 03:51 and set at 20:22